AI Chip Export Controls

 In October 2023, BIS updated and expanded those controls.
 The department described the rules as targeting advanced computing semiconductors, semiconductor manufacturing equipment, items supporting supercomputing applications, and related Chinese entities.
 BIS stated that the controls were aimed at advanced weapon systems and AI used in military applications.

-In December 2024, BIS announced additional semiconductor manufacturing and advanced-computing updates, including controls around advanced-node integrated circuits, manufacturing equipment, high-bandwidth memory, foreign-direct-product rules, and new red-flag guidance.
+In December 2024, BIS announced additional semiconductor manufacturing and advanced-computing updates, including controls around advanced-node integrated circuits, manufacturing equipment, high-bandwidth memory, foreign-direct-product rules, software keys, and new red-flag guidance.

 Policy Tools